ayushk63/AB_Testing/README.md

 ### Conclusion:
 Failed to Reject Null Hypothesis.
 Therefore, there is no significant difference between the average satisfaction scores of Groups A and B.

+## Levene Test and F-Test

+### Null Hypothesis:
+There is no significant difference between the variances of Groups A and B.

+### Alternative Hypothesis:
+There is a significant difference between the variances of Groups A and B.

+### Conclusion:
+Failed to Reject Null Hypothesis.
+Therefore, there is no significant difference between the variances of Groups A and B.

+## One Way ANOVA

+### Null Hypothesis:
+There is no significant difference between the satisfaction scores of customers of different loyalty levels.

+### Alternative Hypothesis:
+There is a significant difference between the satisfaction scores of customers of different loyalty levels.

+### Conclusion:
+Failed to Reject Null Hypothesis.
+Therefore, there is no significant difference between the satisfaction scores of customers of different loyalty levels.